Naima16/dbd/README.md

 # DBD in the EMP dataset

-1. Construct_fasta_per_sample.py : build the Fasta file for every sample from the EMP summary file.
+1. Construct_fasta_per_sample.py : build Fasta files from the EMP summary file.

 2. dbd_analys_input.py : associates for every sample, the taxonomic annotations of all the ASVs it contains.